Wa Airport: History

-The land was acquired by the Government in the year 1958.
+The land was acquired by the Government in 1958.

 Airlines and destinations

 The airport opened to scheduled commercial flight operations on 15 October 2019 with service by Africa World Airlines from Accra via Tamale using an Embraer 145 regional jet.
 Services were suspended in March 2020 due to the COVID-19 pandemic and remain suspended pending resolution of various safety challenges.

-In December 2021, Passion Air announced 3 weekly services to Accra via Tamale.
-This service was subsequently increased to 5 weekly non-stop services using a Dash 8 aircraft.
+In December 2021, Passion Air announced three weekly services to Accra via Tamale.
+This service was subsequently increased to five weekly non-stop services using a Dash 8 aircraft.